huntdatacenter/docs/docs/do-science/hunt-workbench/installation.md

 ::: warning Requirements

 - A working VPN and SSH configuration as described in our [Getting started](/do-science/getting-started/) guide.
-- A HUNT Workbench certificate as described in the [HUNT Workbench certificate request](/do-science/guides/hunt-workbench-request/).
+- A HUNT Workbench TLS certificate as described in the [HUNT Workbench certificate request](/do-science/guides/hunt-workbench-request/).

 Without these it's impossible to complete this guide.